 Although matching funds are not required, they are strongly encouraged in order for grantees to demonstrate a local commitment, as well as to maximize NOER program funds.
-A project with match will be chosen over a similar project without match.
+A project with match may be chosen over a similar project without match.

 Matching funds may be actual cash or in-kind resources contributed to the grant.
 All costs paid for with matching funds must be for activities that are eligible under the NOER Program.
-Match dollars expended must be documented within the reimbursement requests and include sufficient backup documentation.
+Match dollars expended must be documented within the reimbursement requests and include sufficient verification of monies spent.